All you need to know about the Premier 15s

 Key player - Lark Davies

-Hooker Lark Davies scored the most tries in the league last season with 20.
+Hooker Lark Davies scored the most tries in the league last season, with 20.

 It was the first full season Davies could impress her club as she signed in 2019 before the term was curtailed due to Covid.